Sanjaikee/GCD-of-two-numbers/README.md

 ## Program:
 ```
 Program to find the gcd of a number using function.
-Developed by: ANITHA P
+Developed by: SANJAI S
-RegisterNumber: 21500186
+RegisterNumber: 23003393

 def gcd():
     n1=int(input())